General Relativistic Calculations for White Dwarf Stars: Stability of White Dwarf Stars

-becomes important for high values of electron density.
-Usually this fact is ignored when calculating the most stable configuration of white dwarfs.
-At high electron densities, the elctrons become more relativistic so that the condition $E_F\geqslant \epsilon_z$, where $E_F$ is the fermi energy and $\epsilon_z$ is the difference in binding energies of the parent and daughter nuclei, may be satisfied for inverse beta-decay to occur.
+The process of inverse $\beta$-decay, namely $^A_ZX + e\longrightarrow ^{\ \ A}_{Z-1}\!\!Y +\nu_e$, becomes important for high values of electron densities.
+This fact was ignored when calculating the most stable configurations admitted by the gravity alone.
+At high electron densities, the electrons become more relativistic so that the condition $E_F\geqslant \varepsilon_Z$, where $E_F$ is the Fermi energy and $\varepsilon_Z$ is the difference in binding energies of the parent and daughter nuclei, may be satisfied for inverse $\beta$-decay to occur.

-At a high density, the star becomes unstable under inverse beta-deacay and collaspes to form much dense matter (this might be a mixture of neutron rich nuclei, electrons and neutrons).
-The threshold density for inverse beta-decay was calculated \cite{salpeter,Rueda} by setting $E_F=\epsilon_z$.
-This gives
+At a sufficiently high density, the star becomes unstable under inverse $\beta$-decay and collapses to form much dense matter (this might be a mixture of neutron rich nuclei, electrons and neutrons).
+The threshold density $\rho_{\beta}$ for inverse $\beta$-decay was calculated by \cite{salpeter} by setting $E_F=\varepsilon_Z$. \cite{Rueda} expresses it as

-where beta-decay energy $\epsilon_z$ is obtained experimentally and is listed in Ref.\ \cite{cameron}.
-The values of the neutronization threshold densities $\rho_N$ following from Eq.\ (\ref{eq:twentythree}) are listed in Column~4 of Table~2.
+The $\beta$-decay energy $\varepsilon_Z$ was obtained experimentally by\ \cite{cameron}, as displayed in Column~4 of Table~3.
+The corresponding values of the threshold densities $\rho_{\beta}$ following from Eq.\ (\ref{eq:twentythree}) are shown in Column~5 of Table~3.

-For white dwarfs whose neutronization density is smaller than the onset density of gravitational instability we expect an unstable phase before reaching the critical mass obtained from general relativity.
-Inverse beta-decay that sets in before the gravitational instability reduces the electron density which in turn reduces the degeneracy pressure so that we expect a smaller value for critical mass than that obtained by general relativity.
-Table~2 compares the critical central density and inverse beta-decay threshold density for white dwarfs of different compositions.
-Critical central density given in the second colunm is obtained by solving Eqs.\ (\ref{eq:twelve}) and (\ref{eq:thirteen}) for $\mu_e=2$ (for $^4_2$He, $^{12}_{\ 6}$C, $^{16}_{\ 8}$O, $^{20}_{10}$Ne, $^{24}_{12}$Mg, $^{28}_{14}$Si, and $^{32}_{16}$S) and $\mu_e=2.154$ (for $^{56}_{26}$Fe).
-These values are expected to be better than the values given in the third column [obtained from Eq.\ (\ref{eq:twentytwo})] as they are based on the solution of the full TOV equation.
+For white dwarfs whose neutronization density $\rho_{\beta}$ is smaller than the onset density of gravitational instability $\rho_{\rm TOVS}$, we expect an unstable phase before reaching the critical mass $M_c^{\rm TOVS}$ obtained from general relativity.
+Inverse $\beta$-decay that sets in before the gravitational instability reduces the electron density which in turn reduces the degeneracy pressure so that we expect a smaller value for the critical mass than that obtained by general relativity.
+Table~3 compares the critical central densities $\rho_c^{\rm TOVS}$ and inverse $\beta$-decay threshold densities $\rho_\beta$ for white dwarfs of different compositions.